webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 ## Pausing and Resuming Crawls

-If you need to pause your crawl at any point after it has started, whether to reassess, rescope, or for any other reason, you now have the option to do so.
+To pause a running crawl, click the *Pause* button.
+The crawl status will change from Running to Pausing as in-progress pages are completed, and then to Paused once the crawler is successful paused.
+Paused crawls do not continue to accrue execution time.

-Pausing a crawl will halt the timer and prevent any increase in the number of pages crawled or the overall size.
-The crawl status will change from Running to Pausing to eventually Paused to signify that the crawler is no longer crawling.
+While a crawl is paused, it is possible to replay the pages crawled up to that point and to download the WACZ files from the *Latest Crawl* tab.

-When you're ready to resume, simply click the Resume button.
-Your status will update from Resuming to Running to indicate that the crawler has started crawling again.
+To resume a paused crawl, simply click the *Resume* button.
+The crawl status will update from Resuming to Running to indicate that the crawler has started crawling again.
+Any changes to the workflow settings will be applied in the the resumed crawl.

 ???+ Note
-    While your crawl is paused, you can replay and view the data captured so far.
-However, if the crawl isn’t resumed within 7 days of being paused, it will automatically switch to a stopped state.
+    Paused crawls that are not resumed within 7 days of being paused are automatically stopped.
 Once stopped, the crawl is finished and can no longer be resumed.

 ## End a Crawl